naraku11/2025-2026-1_ITE-311_MOBILE-APPLICATIONS-DEVELOPMENT/README.md

-# 📱 Mobile Computing and Application Development
+# 📱 Mobile Application Development

 Welcome to **Mobile Computing and Application Development**!
 This course explores the world of **mobile computing devices** and how they have become essential in our daily lives.
 From smartphones to tablets, mobile devices power the way we **communicate, work, and innovate**.